 As the membership and the activities of the Congregation continued to grow, the need for additional classrooms and meeting space became pressing.
 A third phase of construction, completed in 1999, added the Beit Kehillah (a large, flexible room for worship, educational and community activities), a new library, and three more classrooms.
 The unity of design of the entire complex, now comprising a number of distinct structures, was preserved by plans again prepared by the Steinberg architectural organization, this time with Goody's son Rob leading the way.

-Another ark, surrounded by beautiful stained glass depicting the giving of the law to Moses atop the mountain, was installed in the Beit Kehillah, and is where many shabbat and festival services are held.
+Another ark, surrounded by beautiful stained glass depicting the giving of the law to Moses atop the mountain, was installed in the Beit Kehillah, and is where many Shabbat and festival services are held.
 The artists were David and MIchele Plachte Zuieback.

 The Meditation Garden